-Do you run or own a restaurant?
-Are you looking at ways to advertise your brand or wondering what would be an effective marketing strategy to enhance your business?
-If you’re not using social media, or using it to its full potential, social media marketing would be the best place to start.
+Do you run or own a bar, pub or restaurant?
+If you’re not using social media – or using it to its full potential – effective social media marketing is the best place to start.

 Adding social media into the mix of your marketing plans will have a huge impact on your business.
-If you’re looking for business growth and brand recognition, social media is a must in order to reach out to a wider audience and increase awareness.
+Social media is a must in order to reach a wider audience and increase awareness of your brand.

 Even if you’re not on social media (or don’t use it often), you can guess that many of your customers are – and they will be posting or commenting about their experience at your establishment.
 Which means it’s time to get up to speed and be where your customers are!